The Best Vegan and Vegetarian Food in Madrid

 We love Spanish cuisine and our mission is to share all the best traditional bites with our guests.
 That said, Madrid has a thriving international food scene with wonderful options for vegetarian and vegan travelers.
 If you’re feeling like you need a veggie burger or are dying for crispy tofu, Madrid does not disappoint.
 In recent years, Madrileños have embraced global flavors and the city center has extensive offerings of international cuisine.

-Here are some of our favorite places to sample the best of Madrid’s vegetarian, vegan and vegetarian-friendly global fare:
+Here are some of our favorite places to sample the best of Madrid’s vegetarian and vegan global fare:

 Barganzo: For a taste of Tel Aviv in Madrid, head to this buzzing restaurant just north of Gran Via for some of the best hummus, shakshuka and fluffy pita you’ll taste outside of the holy land.